jack-y/seneca-triggers-now-on-GitLab/README.md

 - **pattern**: the pattern of the action that will be fired.
 - **options**: this field is optional.
 If the trigger action needs additional data, they are declared in this object.
 This options object will be passed in the trigger action message.
 - **resultname**: this field is optional.
 If set, this trigger result is to be included in the end result.
-The trigger result property name in the end result object is this *resultname* value.
+The trigger result key name in the end result object is this *resultname* value.

 ## Applying triggers